JulianBvW/TS-BC/README.md

 Run the agent: `python run_agent.py`.

 **Note:** If you run the agent on a headless machine, use `xvfb-run python run_agent.py`

+##### Analysis

+Using: `python analyse.py` after you run the model, you can create a analysis video where at the top you can see the recorded agent video and at the bottom the current frames from the dataset video the agent is currently copying from.
+Also at the bottom you can see the computed difference score between the agent frames and dataset video frames.

 ---